 Leading the way towards sustainability

-In partnership with the UC Merced Sustainability Council, the LEED Lab Engineering Service Learning team will be performing the Existing Buildings Certification: Operations & Maintenance (O&M) for the Science and Engineering 1 building (SE1) at UC Merced.
-Utilizing technical and design principles, the LEED Lab team will gather technical data on operations, and the maintenance activities as part of the application process.
-Participation in this project satisfies LEED Accredited Professional certification requirements.
+In partnership with the UC Merced Sustainability department, the LEED Lab Engineering Service Learning team is performing the Existing Buildings Certification: Operations & Maintenance (O&M) for the Joseph Edward Gallo Recreation Center and the Student Activities and Athletics Center at UC Merced.
+Additionally, participation in this project satisfies LEED Accredited Professional certification requirements for professional licensing.

 UC Merced is focused on 2020 green building goals.
 The LEED Lab Engineering Service Learning team is assisting completing this goal with the Leadership in Energy and Environmental Design Existing Buildings: Operation & Maitanance (LEED EB: O&M) certification on existing buildings.
 UC Merced prides itself on being “Green from the Ground Up,” and this project will help verify that motto.
 There is a need for ongoing management for the campus’ environmentally certified buildings.

 LEED EB: O&M certification encourages owners of existing buildings to implement sustainable practices and improve operating efficiencies.
 Pursuing this certification demonstrates the university’s commitment to a green environment.